contest-framework/server-old/README.md

   ```

 Tertestrial's configuration file (tertestrial.yml)
-contains a list of data structures that describe the actions to perform
+contains data structures with a comparable structure.
+They describe the actions to perform
 in response to incoming messages.
-Actions define the same fields as messages, but with regex placeholders.
+Actions contain the same fields as messages,
+but their values are regular expressions.
-The action that most specifically matches an incoming message gets executed.
+The action that most specifically matches an incoming message gets executed
-Executing means running the command specified in the action's `command` field.
+by running the command specified in the action's `command` field.

 Below is an example configuration file
 for JavaScript developers